milesimarco/eu-cookie-law/readme.txt

 * Compatible with **mobile** themes and plugins
 * Compatible with **multilanguage** plugins
 * Certified for **WPML**
-* 2-layer cookie prevention
 * Shortcode to **revoke cookie consent**
 * Shortcode to show a list of cookies
-* Compatible with Disqus
+* Compatible with Disqus and Jetpack InfiniteScroll

 = Advanced Features =
 * Block scripts if cookies are not accepted